replit/desktop/README.md

 ### API Versioning

-The Electron app communicates with the web frontend through `replitDesktop` global object defined in `src/preload.ts`.
-As we develop both applications, this API has to be able to adapt, but at the same time can't break already existing clients.
-The main failure mode we're trying to avoid is someone opening an older version of the Electron app and loading a newer version of the web client which requires a new API, that's not supported by the old Electron client.
+The Electron app communicates with the web frontend through the `replitDesktop` global object defined in `src/preload.ts`.
+As we develop both applications, this API has to be able to adapt, but at the same time can't break existing clients.
+The main failure mode we're trying to avoid is someone opening an older version of the Electron app and loading a newer version of the web client which requires a new API that's not supported by the old Electron client.

 We're following a set of principles inspired by protobuf versioning:
 - don't remove the existing APIs